Structured Finance Transactions through Jersey SPVs

 - security – pursuant to article 13 of the Security Interests (Jersey) Law 2012, a Jersey company is deemed to have capacity under Jersey law to grant security governed by a foreign law over property situated outside Jersey;

 - strong legal opinion – Jersey’s commitment to continuously developing and enhancing its modern and comprehensive infrastructure of laws ensures that robust Jersey legal opinions can be provided; and

 - listing – securities issued by a Jersey SPV can be listed on a recognised stock exchange in order to meet investor requirements.
-The International Stock Exchange (previously the Channel Islands Securities Exchange) (“TISE”) provides a listing facility and a market for companies to raise capital from international investors based on a bespoke trading platform.
+The International Stock Exchange (“TISE”) provides a listing facility and a market for companies to raise capital from international investors based on a bespoke trading platform.
 TISE has received a number of international recognitions making it an attractive and increasingly popular option for the listing of securities.
 TISE is designated as a Recognised Stock Exchange under section 1005 of the UK Income Tax Act 2007 which permits securities listed on TISE to qualify as quoted Eurobonds for UK tax purposes –please see our Listing Eurobonds on the International Stock Exchange Briefing Note on this matter.
 TISE has also been officially recognised by the US Securities & Exchange Commission and the Australian Securities Exchange.
 TISE is also an affiliate member of the World Federation of Exchanges.

 Voisin’s capital markets and structured finance team